-A number of readers have inquired as to the fly rods I fish with.
+A number of readers have inquired as to what fly rods I fish with.
 Here are some of my choices, with a few notes appended.
 My rod collection reflects the demands of the various kinds of fishing that I do.
-In any given instance, I let the fishing dictate my choice of rod.
+In any given instance, my choice of rod is dictated by the fishing conditions.
 I’m wedded to no particular brand nor any particular type of action.
 Naturally, not everyone shares this philosophy, and that’s okay.
 But I dislike accepting tradeoffs, being forced to fish a rod for any reason other than that it’s ideal for the type of fishing I’m doing.
-So again, the choices I make reflect this sentiment.
+So, again, the choices I make reflect this sentiment.

 Orvis Madison 7’6″ 6-weight

 I started fly fishing in the late 1960’s, and consequently harbor a certain affection for bamboo.
 (But not at the expense of performance.)
 With respect to bamboo, Orvis is considered a production rod company.
 Because of that their rods are often looked at askance by today’s market.
 This is nice because, as I’ve written before, the only thing the rod market does is determine price, not value.
 Orvis made some fine rods in bamboo, and this model can still be found quite easily, at prices well below that of modern rods.
 Due to its full-flexing nature, this rod nowadays would be considered a 5-weight, even a 4-weight by some folks.
 Yet the designer had it right—it actually is a 6-weight.
 A powerful, efficient one that contributes heartily to the cast.
 It manipulates line well, and protects fine tippets too.
 I generally use it on smaller, more confined water, but wouldn’t shy from taking it most anywhere on a very windy day.
 Nothing like a 6-weight to slice through the strong winds we often face in Montana.